 The opening of the US financial markets brings with it the volatility.
 This increase the potential for breakouts in price which can be used to capture profits.
 In fact any market open session can provide fertile hunting ground for those looking to put together a simple Forex system to capture breakouts.

-The New York Open generally sees a peak in daily trading volumes.
-While in terms of overall volume the US session is the second busiest Forex session (London is first), the overlap with the London markets on opening makes for the high point of deals during the day.
+Around the time of New York Open markets generally see a peak in daily trading volumes.
+In terms of overall volume, the US session is the second busiest Forex session (London is first).
+However the time overlap with the London market at opening makes for the high point of deals during the day.

 As with any trading system you need to make sure that you define your strategy thoroughly before trading it.
 Despite what some nameless strategies on the web may advise, simply placing a stop 20 pips out and entering on a high candle break is not a strategy in itself.